5 Most Effective Powerbait Rigs For Multiple Methods

 I use different leaders for different sized fish and for different river conditions.

 One thing I will stress is that not all brands rate their leaders properly.
-This can be a big problem and prevent you from catching fish.
+This can prevent you from catching fish.
 For this reason, I always buy my leader line by the line diameter, not the pound test rating the company claims.

 These are the basic guidelines for leader sizing.
 Use these guidelines for the Powerbait rig setups below.